ssss-sfu/merch-store/README.md

 ### Stale Order Cancellation

 Orders that are not processed within a week are automatically cancelled.
 This is done through a cron job that runs every 24 hours.
 The cron job is implemented in `/vercel.json` and the api route it calls is located at `/src/parges/api/cron/cancel-orders.ts`.
-You can test the api route by running `curl -X POST http://localhost:3000/api/cron/cancel-orders -H "x-api-key: API_KEY"`.
+You can test the api route, locally by running `curl -X POST http://localhost:3000/api/cron/cancel-orders -H "x-api-key: API_KEY"`.

 ## Frontend Backend communication